atomicon/codeigniter-easyauth/README.md

 ***note***

 It isn't mandatory that you call your database table 'users' you can change that if you like.
-The same for your controller... a simple find and replace on 'Auth' will do.

 Current functionality
 =====================